 In a recent research titled “Labor shortages are back with a vengeance,” the Canadian Federation of Independent Business found that just 42 percent of businesses were able to fully staff their operations, with 54 percent of businesses having difficulty finding all the employees they require.

 Only 22% of small businesses who did so felt it was successful in improving their ability to compete in the labor market.
 Some small businesses have changed their pay practices to do so.
 The major labor shortage, according to almost two-thirds (63 percent) of organizations, is a lack of applicants with the requisite qualifications and experience.
 Despite the fact that jobs could be accessible, employers nonetheless require workers with the skills necessary to meet their needs.

 The continued impact of a lack of candidates, a mismatch in qualifications, and labor market disruptions is the reason for labor shortages.
-Be global one of the best Immigration consultant in Canada will let you know more how Canadian business can fill labor shortage through international hiring.

 The Temporary Foreign Worker Program has the potential to be one of the best solutions to the labor shortage

 Increased automation in corporate operations and the Temporary Foreign Worker Program (TFWP) to hire more workers were regarded as the two most effective strategies for addressing the labor crisis (52 percent success rate).
 Although the TFWP has a higher success rate than some of the alternative methods, the program is not used as much as it could be.
 Among small enterprises, only 16% claimed to have used the TFWP.